PriorA98/my-personal-library-project/README.md

 # Web Developer Assignment – Book Library

-This is a complete Laravel 6 + Livewire 1.x web application for managing a personal book library.
+This is a Laravel 6 + Livewire 1.x web application for managing a personal book library.

 It includes: